Parts of the Sentence - Adverb Dependent Clauses

-Instructions: Find the adverb clauses in the following sentences and tell what they modify.
+Instructions: Find the adverb dependent clauses in the following sentences and tell which word it modifies.

 1. You clean the bathroom while I clean the carpet.